Table of Contents

 If you don’t have the KSA mounting points on your frame, here is your alternative.

 Adjustable rear kickstands will fit most rim brake touring frames (careful if you have a spoke holder) but will only sometimes clear a disc brake caliper that’s fitted inside the rear triangle (seatstay mounted disc calipers are fine).

 The Pletscher ESGE Multi kickstand tends to fit bikes with chainstay disc calipers a little better; I’ve annotated a photo with the potential bolt locations HERE.
 But ultimately it will depend on the brake mount, brake model, chainstay diameter and dropout shape.

 Recommended: Pletscher ESGE Multi-Zoom (18kg), ESGE Multi-Flex (50kg), Hebie FOX (25kg).

 Centre Mount Kickstands

 Centre mount kickstands are probably the most common kickstand type, in fact, many touring frames come with an integrated kickstand plate so that you can fit one up nicely.
-If your frame lacks a mounting plate, you’ll need to be EXTREMELY careful when tightening your centre kickstand to your chainstays – many frames have been destroyed from overtightened kickstand bolts.
+I highly recommend using something to stabilize your handlebars with any of the below kickstands.
+If your frame lacks a mounting plate, you’ll need to be EXTREMELY careful when tightening a centre kickstand to your chainstays – many frames have been destroyed from overtightened kickstand bolts.